AnthonyLloyd/CsCheck/README.md

     // End first pass save mode (only needed if second pass is in this process run).
     Dbg.Regression.Close();

-    // Second pass could be now or a code change and rerun (without the Delete).
+    // Subsequent pass could be now or a code change and rerun (without the Delete).
     Calcuation(InputSource2());

     // Check full number of items have been reconciled (optional).